In December 2017, The ELC purchased an 18 acre field on the Gower Peninsular in South Wales.

 To mitigate the visual impact caused by structures, we have proposed the following:

 - The location proposed for the barn and dwellings has been sited close to the western boundary in one development zone to restrict sprawl, and to minimise any potential visual intrusion in the open landscape.

 - To plant shelterbelt trees on the western and northern boundary of the development zone in ‘pit park’ field to create a visual screen from the West and North.
-To plant trees around the structures within the development zone.

 - An effort would be made to set polytunnels into the landscape with the use of careful placement and plantings, which they will need for shelter anyway